Sundaranga Jaana: Plot

 A few days later, Rao wants Lucky to escort Nandana and her relatives to Srisailam.
 While driving, Lucky misses a turn and reaches the outskirts of Bangalore, but takes them to a nearby temple and explains that it is a very historically significant temple.
 Ajay, who is confused about the identity of Nandana's lover (as Lucky and his friend keep changing places depending on who is around at the moment) manages to learn Lucky's identity.
-When they all arrive back home in morning, Ajay reveals Lucky's mental condition to Nandana and they break up.
+When they all arrive back home in the morning, Ajay reveals Lucky's mental condition to Nandana and they break up.
 On the day of Nandana's engagement with Ajay, Rao, who has become aware of the sincerity of Lucky's love, advises her to choose Lucky over Ajay.

 When Ajay protests over this, Ramanujam advises Ajay against making any stupid attempts to marry Nandana by force and tells him to choose someone else.
 Rao meets Lucky's parents and reveals that he has been aware of his love for Nandana, and says he is willing to get Nandana and Lucky married to each other.
 Lucky, by now, decides to settle in Canada.
 Rao and Lucky's parents head to the airport, but the Canada flight takes off.
 When they get disappointed, Rao and Lucky's parents notice that Lucky is still sitting in the passenger lounge.
-When they enquire, Lucky tells them that his forgetfulness had made him take his pass book instead of his passport.
+When they enquire, Lucky tells them that his forgetfulness had made him take his passbook instead of his passport.
 Nandana comes to the airport and meets Lucky.
 Lucky and Nandana marry and they live happily in their fantasy world.